vidishsirdesai/video_streaming_platforms_hld/README.md

 1. High level design (HLD): Provides a conceptual averview of the system's architecture, focusing on the major components and their interactions.
 2. Low level design (LLD): Defines the detailed design of individual components, including data structures, algorithms, and interfaces.

+### How to select the appropriate architectural pattern for the system?
+The concept of logical separation is used to achieve this.
+Logical separation in system design refers to the process of dividing a system into distinct functional units or modules based on their logical relationships and responsibilities.
+This separation helps to,
+- Improve modularity: Each module can be developed, tested, and maintained independently, enhancing code organization and reusability.
+- Enhance maintainability: Changes to one module are less likely to impact other parts of the system, reducing the risk of unintended side effects.
+- Promote reusability: Well-defined modules can be reused in other projects, saving development time and effort.
+- Improve understandability: The system becomes easier to understand and reason about when it is logically separated into cohesive units.

+Common techniques for logical separation are,
+- Layered architecture: The system is divided into layers based on their logical functions, such as presentation, business logic, and data access.
+Each layer is responsible for specific tasks, promoting separation of concerns and improving maintainability.
+- Microservices architecture: The system is broken down into small, independently deployable services, each focused on a specific business capability.
+This approach emphasizes logical separation and enables scalability and flexibility.
+- Component based architecture: The system is built from reusable components that provide specific functionalities.
+These components are designed to be independent and can be combined in different ways to create various applications, promoting logical separation and code reuse.

 # What is High Level Design?
 High level design (HLD) is a conceptual representation of a software system's architecture, focusing on the overall structure, components, and their interactions.
 It provides a blueprint for the system's design, outlining the key modules, their responsibilities, and how they communicate with each other.